Vikasg7/warc-stream/readme.md

 # warc-stream

 - ### Intro
-   **warc-stream** is a Tranform stream to read .warc or .warc.gz file member by member in nodejs
+   **warc-stream** is a Transform stream to read .warc or .warc.gz file member by member in nodejs

 - ### Install
    `npm install git+https://github.com/Vikasg7/warc-stream.git`